Gravenhurst, Ontario: The Muskoka Wharf

 The Muskoka Wharf, located on Lake Muskoka, was completed in 2005.
-The project cost $170 million and spreads across 89 acres.
-Before the new development was built, the wharf used to be used for lumber and boat building industries.
+The project cost $170 million and spans 89 acres.
+Before the new development was built, the wharf was used for the lumber and boat-building industries.
 It was also the entry point to the lakes.
-Years ago, a train would arrive at the wharf three times a day with passengers coming to Muskoka looking to settle.

-Today, the wharf is full of retailers and restaurants.
-The wharf hosts a number of events in the summer including Pirate Fest and the Gravenhurst farmers’ market.
-There are also condominiums and a Marriott hotel for those looking to spend some time in Gravenhurst.
+The wharf hosts a number of events in the summer, including Pirate Fest and the Gravenhurst farmers' market.

-Winter Carnival
+Winter carnival

-Every year Gravenhurst has a winter carnival for the community to enjoy.
-There are events for every age at the carnival including donut eating contests, sno-yoga, ball hockey, a polar dip, and arm wrestling.
-The town has several dances for anyone ages nineteen and older as well as fireworks on Sunday for the closing ceremony.
-The fireworks take place at the Muskoka Wharf.
+Every year Gravenhurst puts on a winter carnival for the community.
+Events at the carnival including donut-eating contests, snow yoga, ball hockey, a polar dip, and arm wrestling.
+The town hosts several dances, as well as fireworks for the closing ceremony at the Muskoka Wharf.

 Transportation

-Gravenhurst also declares itself the "Gateway to the Muskoka Lakes" and has a large gate bearing this message hanging over Muskoka District Road 169, the main road leading into town from Highway 11.
-The gate had been removed but was rebuilt in 2009 and stands again at the south end of town.
+Gravenhurst is called the "Gateway to the Muskoka Lakes" and has a large gate bearing this message hanging over Muskoka District Road 169, the main road leading into town from Highway 11.
+The gate was removed but then rebuilt in 2009 and stands at the south end of town.
 It is the home port of the RMS Segwun, the oldest vessel powered by a working steam engine in North America.

 Ontario Northland Motor Coach Services provides inter-city bus service to Gravenhurst along its Toronto to North Bay routes.
 The nearby Muskoka Airport has scheduled flights to Billy Bishop Toronto City Airport and also serves general aviation.

 The former Gravenhurst railway station was served by Ontario Northland Railway's Northlander passenger train until the train was discontinued in 2012; it is currently vacant.

 Education

-Located on the shore of Lake Muskoka since 1949 Gravenhurst had been home to the Ontario Fire College.
-The College was run by the Province of Ontario, under the Fire Marshall's Office, and offered training and education programs which were based on the Ontario Fire Service Standards.
-Courses were available to members of any Ontario municipal fire department, whether full-time or volunteer.
-The Ontario Fire College was closed by the Progressive Conservative government on March 31, 2021.
+Starting in 1958, Gravenhurst was home to the Ontario Fire College.
+The college was run by the Province of Ontario, under the Fire Marshall's Office, and offered training and education programs based on the Ontario Fire Service Standards.
+Courses were available to members of any Ontario municipal fire department.
+The Ontario Fire College was closed in 2021.

-Public education consists of Gravenhurst High School, and three elementary schools administered by the Trillium Lakelands District School Board.
+Public education consists of Gravenhurst High School and two elementary schools administered by the Trillium Lakelands District School Board.